 Title: Towards SUstainable and REsilient EU FARMing systems

-Project coordinator: Miranda Meuwissen – Professor of cost-effective risk management in food supply chains.
+Project coordinator: Miranda Meuwissen – Professor of risk management in food supply chains.
 Wageningen University & Research.

 Partners involved: The consortium comprises of 16 partners distributed over 13 European countries.

 Universidad Politécnica De Madrid (UPM), Spain

 Universita Degli Studi Della Tuscia (UNITUS), Italy